AutodeskAILab/Fusion360GalleryDataset/docs/reconstruction.md

 - `smt`: A B-Rep file in smt format of the design at this point in the sequence.
 - `step`: A B-Rep file in step format of the design at this point in the sequence.
 - `obj`: A mesh file in obj format of the design at this point in the sequence.

+## Statistics
+Please see the [reconstruction dataset statistics page](reconstruction_stats.md) for overview statistics describing the dataset distribution.

 ## Train/Test Split
 The official train/test split is contained in the file `train_test.json`.
 The 80:20 split consists of 6,900 and 1,725 designs respectively